Restoring Your System

 (If the system attempts to boot normally, go ahead and reboot, and try a different key.

 Once you select the CD or USB Flash Drive, Ubuntu should boot from there.
 Follow the on screen instructions to install Ubuntu.

 Once you have Ubuntu installed, you will need to download and install the System76 Driver.
 Press Ctrl+Alt+T to open a Terminal window, then enter the following command:

 sudo apt-add-repository ppa:system76-dev/stable sudo apt-get update sudo apt-get install system76-driver

 Once the process is finished, reboot your system for any changes to take effect.
 The drivers for our system are now installed, and can be viewed by going to System Settings > System76 Driver.

 Important information about Proprietary Graphics!

-If you ordered a system with a discreet ATI or Nvidia graphics card, you will need to manually install the drivers for your card to get the optimum performance.
+If you ordered a system with a discreet Nvidia graphics card, you will need to manually install the drivers for your card to get the optimum performance:

 System76 Driver Information

 For detailed information about the System76 Driver click here